-Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Evaluatingthe reliability and integrity of information and the means used to identify, measure, classify and report such informationEvaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have significant impact on the organizationEvaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assetsEvaluating the means of safeguarding assets and, efficiency with which resources are employed.Evaluating operations or programs to ascertain whether results are consistent with established objectives All internal auditing services (assurance and consulting) In-house Rolando D. Soliven, CPA, CIA, CFE, CQA, CRMA A written report is prepared and issued by the Chief Audit Executive or designee following the conclusion of each internal audit engagement.
+Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Evaluating the reliability and integrity of information and the means used to identify, measure, classify and report such information Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have significant impact on the organization Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets All internal auditing services (assurance and consulting) In-house Rolando D. Soliven, CPA, CIA, CFE, CQA, CRMA A written report is prepared and issued by the Chief Audit Executive or designee following the conclusion of each internal audit engagement.
 The report is distributed as appropriate and communicated to the Board as well.

-organization's risk management processes Performing consulting and advisory services related to governance, risk management and control as appropriate for the organization Evaluating specific operations at the request of the Board or Management, as appropriate.
+П Evaluating the effectiveness and efficiency with which resources are employed.
+Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned.
+Monitoring and evaluating governance processes Monitoring and evaluating the effectiveness of the organization's risk management processes Performing consulting and advisory services related to governance, risk management and control as appropriate for the organization Evaluating specific operations at the request of the Board or Management, as appropriate.